kyma-project/console/tests/README.md

 ## Development

-To run UI tests inside a container in the cluster using Chromium browser, use this command:
+To run UI tests inside a container in the cluster using a Chromium browser, use this command:

 ``` bash
 npm run test:cluster